-Our Infectious Media ‘Pathways’ series of interviews aims to highlight working life in the Business, as well as the the career options available to our staff.
-Here, Connor Slevin, Senior Ad Ops Manager in our London office, tells us about his journey at Infectious Media.
+Our Pathway interviews highlight working life and career options available to staff.
+Here our Senior Ad Ops Manager tells us about his journey.

 What did you do before you began working for Infectious Media?

 I had just finished my A-Levels and had a part time job in my local market.

 I wasn't ready to commit to further studying at university as I wasn't exactly sure what I wanted to do and wasn't prepared to spend a lot of money on something my heart wasn't set on.

 For me an apprenticeship always seemed the way to go as I'd be able to get my foot in the door and be "earning whilst learning".

 I wanted a career in media but there's an array of different industries out there which meant that there were a lot of opportunities.

 Excited to start my new role at Infectious Media, in a newly formed AdOps team in a growing space, I've not looked back since.